-- 1) NOMINATION OF DIRECTORS TO SERVE AS BOARD OFFICERS, - 2) NOMINATIONS FOR APPOINTMENTS TO THE HIGHWAY 1 CONSTRUCTION AUTHORITY, AND - 3) NOMINATIONS FOR APPOINTMENTS TO THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION FOR 2007
+- 1) ELECTION OF DIRECTORS TO SERVE AS BOARD OFFICERS, - 2) ELECTION OF APPOINTMENTS TO THE HIGHWAY 1 CONSTRUCTION AUTHORITY, - 3) ELECTION OF REPRESENTATIVES AND ALTERNATES TO THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION.

-That the Board of Directors identify nominees from the Board to be considered for election to the positions of Board Chair, Vice Chair, Representative and Alternate to the Highway 1 Construction Authority, Representatives and Alternates for the Santa Cruz County Regional Transportation Commission for 2007.
+That the Board of Directors elect individuals to the positions of Board Chair, Vice Chair, Representative and Alternate to the Highway 1 Construction Authority, and Representatives and Alternates for the Santa Cruz County Regional Transportation Commission for 2007.

-- Article 6 of the METRO Bylaws provides that the Board of Directors shall annually nominate members to be considered for election to the positions of Chair and Vice Chair. - It is necessary for the Board of Directors to nominate members to be considered for election to represent METRO on the Board of Directors of the Highway 1 Construction Authority (HCA). - In order to maintain representation on the Santa Cruz County Regional Transportation Commission (SCCRTC) it is necessary that the Board of Directors nominate members to be considered for election to the three positions and three alternate positions that are provided for METRO. - Currently elections for the positions referenced in this Staff Report are scheduled to be held at the January 26, 2007 Board of Directors meeting.
+- Article 6 of the METRO Bylaws provides that the Board of Directors shall annually elect individuals to the positions of Chair and Vice Chair. - It is necessary for the Board of Directors to elect individuals to represent METRO on the Board of Directors of the Highway 1 Construction Authority (HCA). - In order to maintain representation on the Santa Cruz County Regional Transportation Commission (SCCRTC) it is necessary that the Board of Directors elect individuals to the three positions and three alternate positions that are provided for METRO. - Elections for the positions referenced in this Staff Report are scheduled to be held at the beginning of the January 27, 2006 Board of Directors meeting.